Unit 5.3 : Study of Users and their Needs, User Education and Public Library Standards.

 Libraries and information systems have historically focused on meeting the information needs of their clientele.
 However, in the past, the development of information systems and services primarily relied on 'literary warrant' rather than 'user warrant'.
 Today, the user plays a pivotal role in shaping information activities' objectives, direction, and contents.

 Understanding information users is complex due to their diverse nature.
 P.L.
 Leggate aptly notes that users are human and, hence, challenging to categorise.
 Identifying specific user groups for information provision involves complex processes.
-Instead of evaluating the efficiency of these processes, the key lies in: These fundamental questions are the cornerstone for librarians to build information systems, units, and services.
-They offer a practical framework to shape objectives, products, and services and assess their success or failure.
+Instead of evaluating the efficiency of these processes, the key lies in:

 The pivotal requirement in designing an information system or service is studying users.
 This study isn't just a preliminary step but an ongoing process throughout the system's life cycle.
 Neglecting this study might curtail the system's longevity significantly.